frederic-perez/AmE-dictionary/data/dictionary.md

 __fend__ _v_ (fending)
 __fennel__ _n_ :two::hammer: :es: hinojo
 __fenny__ _adj_ _A fenny marsh._
+__Fentanyl__ _n_ Trade names of a narcotic analgesic that can be inhaled and that acts on the central nervous system and may become addictive; used as a veterinary anesthetic and with other drugs before, during, and after surgery; also used as a nonlethal gas to incapacitate people in hostage situations; also abused as a recreational drug.
 __fenugreek__
 __feral__ _adj_ :eight: Of or suggestive of a wild animal. _Syn_ savage _The mugger’s feral scowl was terrifying enough to make me empty my pockets without hesitation._ _Feral hogs._ _Feral cats._ _Three baby feral pigs._
 __Ferberization__